 International recognition saw him awarded the RIBA Royal Gold Medal in 1984, Japan’s Praemium Imperiale, the Chicago Architecture Award from the AIA, the UIA Gold Medal from the Union of International Architects and the Aga Khan Award for Architecture.
 In 1984 he founded the Urban Design Research Institute in Mumbai and a year later he became Chairman of the National Commission for Urbanisation.
 In the midst of such glittering prizes its wonderful to pull back and return to the Ahmedabad Cricket Stadium, a simply perfect design.

 We asked Carlo about how he took the photos of the cricket stadium;

-‘The photos were taken rather as snapshots really.
-Sometimes the kids walked in the pictures and I thought it was funny so I included them’ He explains, ‘Photography is an important part of my profession.
+‘The photos were snapshots.
+Sometimes the kids walked in the pictures.
+I thought it was funny so I included them.’
+He explains, ‘Photography is an important part of my profession.
 Often I use the photographs as reference material when designing a new building’.
-This is one I took later on the same day in Ahmedabad of the CEPT University by renowned Indian Architect B.V.
+This is one I took later on the same day in Ahmedabad.
+It is of the CEPT University by renowned Indian Architect B.V.
 Doshi who did work at one point with Correa.

-You’ll know that we’re always intrigued by home town stuff of featured photographers.
+Home-town stuff is intriguing.
 So we had to ask about Zurich

-‘Zurich is a miniature metropolis with many post-1950s architectural gems, it sometimes, in the best of ways, has the feeling of a village.
+‘Zurich is a miniature metropolis with many post-1950s architectural gems.
+It sometimes, in the best of ways, has the feeling of a village.
 At the moment the city is experiencing rapid growth due to a growing population.
-More precisely in 2040 Zurich will have 20% more citizens and that demand for extra housing is already reflecting in new urban developments.
+More precisely in 2040 Zurich will have 20% more citizens.
+That will bring with it a demand for extra housing is already reflecting in new urban developments.
 Social housing is the key topic at the moment and that’s feeding into architectural discourse’.